Office Location: Business and Liberal Arts Center, Room B649

 Before coming to FIT, Dr. Pyun taught at many colleges and universities in New York, including the Pratt Institute, Brooklyn College, Hunter College, Wagner College, Manhattanville College, Montclair State University, New School University, Parsons School of Design, and The Cooper Union for the Advancement of Science and Art.
 In addition to teaching, Dr. Pyun contributes to not-for-profit organizations that support visual artists and advocate their works, especially public art projects.
-She is a member of the College Art Association, International Congress on Medieval Studies, Alliance of American Museums, and the Association of Asian Studies.
+She is a member of the College Art Association, International Congress on Medieval Studies, Alliance of American Museums, the Association of Asian Studies, and the Association for Asian American Studies.
 She has also developed programs and written grant proposals for the Archive of Korean Artists in America (AKAA).
 She is often invited to give public talks on broad topics of art and culture.
-She has been a curator of contemporary art since 2011, with exhibitions including the Lineage of Vision: Progress through Persistence held at the Korean Cultural Center New York in 2014 and the Violated Bodies: New Languages for Justice and Humanity at the Anya and Andrew Shiva Gallery, John Jay College of Criminal Justice; the Amelie A. Wallace Gallery, SUNY Old Westbury in 2018.
+As a curator and a critic, she has served on many contemporary art and design competitions, held internationally.